-One of the reasons for eating Milchigs is to emphasize that Yidden - unlike the angels who visited Avraham Avinu - are careful to separate between milk and meat.
-As such, special care must be taken to adhere to all the Halachos of Kashrus.
+One of the reasons for eating Milchigs is to emphasize that Yidden - unlike the angels who visited Avraham Avinu - are careful to separate milk and meat.
+As such, special care must be taken to uphold all the Halachos of Kashrus.
 These include:

-- Waiting one full hour after Milchigs, or six hours after eating cheeses cured for more than six months.
-[It may not be practical to consume aged cheeses on Shavuos, as one must also eat meat.] - Making a Brocho Acharona between Milchigs and Fleishigs. - Not using the same tablecloths, utensils or loaves for Milchigs and Fleishigs. - If the same table is shared by people eating Milchigs and Fleishigs, a Hekker (Halachically acceptable indicator) must be used.
-This can generally be done by using separate placemats or placing something distinctive and unusual in between. - Not eating Milchigs together with a Challah baked in a Fleishig oven or vice versa.
-[There is grounds to be lenient if the Challos weren't physically touching any part of the oven, and the oven was absolutely clean and devoid of steam whilst the Challos were baking.] - Not baking a Milchig or Fleishig loaf of bread lest people mistakenly think it is Parve.
-If already baked, it may not be eaten.
-Exceptions: The loaf has a distinctive shape, or it is visibly and obviously noticeable as Milchig or Fleishig, or it is small enough to be completely consumed within one day.
+- Waiting one full hour after Milchigs, or six hours after cheeses cured for more than six months.
+[It may not be practical to consume aged cheeses on Shavuos, as one must also eat meat later on.] - Making a Brocho Acharona between Milchigs and Fleishigs. - Not using the same tablecloths, utensils or loaves for Milchigs and Fleishigs. - If the same table is shared by individuals eating Milchigs and Fleishigs, a Hekker (Halachically valid marker) must be used.
+This can generally be achieved by using separate placemats or placing something distinctive and unusual in between. - Not eating Milchigs together with Challah baked in a Fleishig oven or vice versa.
+[There are grounds to be lenient if the Challos weren't physically touching any part of the oven, and the oven was both

+- absolutely clean and devoid of steam whilst the Challos were baking.]

+- Not baking a Milchig or Fleishig loaf

+of bread lest people mistakenly

+assume it is Parve.
+Even if already

+baked, it may not be eaten.

+Exceptions: The loaf has a distinctive

+shape, or it is visibly and obviously

+noticeable as Milchig or Fleishig, or

+it is small enough to be completely

+consumed within one day.

 - Using separate knives and blenders (or Parve utensils) to cut vegetables used with Milchigs and Fleishigs.
-This is especially true when cutting sharp vegetables (e.g. an onion), since they assume the status of the knife even if it was completely clean and unused in the 24 hours prior. - If Parve food was already cooked in a Fleishig pot, and the pot had not been used for Fleishig in the 24 hours prior, the Parve food may be eaten with Milchig food.
+This is especially important when cutting sharp vegetables (e.g. onions), as they assume the knife's status even if it was clean and unused in the 24 hours prior.

+- If Parve food was already cooked in a Fleishig pot, and the pot had not been used for Fleishig in the 24 hours prior, the Parve food may be eaten with Milchig food.
 If the pot had been used for Fleishig in the 24 hours prior, the Parve food may be served in Milchig dishes, but not eaten directly together with Milchig food.
 [All the above applies to Parve food already cooked in a Fleishig pot.
-However, one should not initially plan to prepare Parve food in a Fleishig pot with the intention of eating it with Milchig food or utensils; in cases of need, a Rav should be consulted.]
+However, one should not plan in advance to prepare Parve food in Fleishig cookware for use with Milchigs; in cases of need, a Rav should be consulted.]